The-Strategy-Unit/diagnostics_growth_uec/README.md

 This repository contains the code for a project carried out by the Strategy Unit on behalf of NHS England.

-## Reproducing the results from code
+## Reproducing the results with code found here
 This project relies on the AEA and EC datasets, which we accessed through NCDR.
 To reproduce the results, run:
 1. SQL files in /sql
-2. R scripts in /r
+2. R scripts in /r (in order addressed in report)
 3. Quarto report in /notebooks